-The third flight, launched on 25 October 1963, was disarmingly smooth in all respects.
-In general, the photo quality was excellent: this was the first satellite mission to identify people on the ground the second the sec vehicle's primary stabilization system).
+On the next flight, the Lifeboat back-up stabilization system was installed (its control gas and command circuitry independent of the orbital-control vehicle's primary stabilization system).
 GAMBIT No. 4 was launched on 18 December 1963.
 The goal of increased emphasis on actual intelligencegathering was not realized; an unstable "rate gyro" triggered massive instability in the OCV and there was no point in even attempting photographic operations.
 Lifeboat did its best to correct the situation; although overwhelmed by the severity of the problem, it performed well enough to become a standard item on the next 32 flights.